-Gale InfoTrac is brought to you by the Florida Department of State.
+Gale databases- are brought to you by the Florida Department of State.
 Division of Library and Information Services, and funded under the provisions of the Library Services and Technology Act in partnership with your local public library.
+They are available in Classlink.